PsuAstro528/Fall2021-website-src/content/syllabus/expectations.md

 ## Recordings of classes
 In anticipation that some students may miss classes due to health and safety concerns, classes may be recorded.
-For any students who prefer to not ask questions while being records are encouraged to submit questions via email in advance of class.
+For any students who prefer to not ask questions while being records are encouraged to [submit questions in advance of class](/syllabus/assignments/#readings--reading-questions).

 Video and audio recordings of classes (whether in-person or via Zoom) may be part of the class activities.
 Any video and audio recordings are used for educational use/purposes and only may be made available to all students presently enrolled in the class.
 For purposes where the recordings will be used in future class sessions/lectures, any type of identifying information will be adequately removed.